 When claiming mileage, you can take a standard mileage deduction or you can deduct the actual costs.
 You can legally deduct the standard mileage deduction, even if your actual costs for mileage are less than the current rate.

 Note that standard mileage deductions change from one year to the next.
-The standard mileage deduction for the 2016 financial year is $0.54 per mile.
-For the 2017 financial year, it’s $0.535 per mile.
+Beginning January 1, 2018, the standard mileage deduction is $0.545 per mile.
+In 2017, it was $0.535 per mile.

 Remember that all mileage costs claimed have to be related to a business activity, and you must retain proper documentation of these costs for seven years from the year of filing.

 Use Form 1040, Schedule C to deduct these costs.